Travel in F-1 Status

 If you have applied for post-completion OPT or are currently in an authorized period of OPT, refer to the OPT Guide for more information on travel and OPT.

 Automatic Visa Revalidation

 F-1 students and F-2 dependents with expired visas can travel to Canada, Mexico or the adjacent Caribbean islands for 30 days or less and still re-enter the US as long as they have a valid I-94 card and are otherwise maintaining valid status.
-If you plan to travel under visa revalidation, you will still need to have all of your documents in order as if you were traveling with a valid visa, including an I-20 with a valid travel signature.
-Visit the websites below for more information on automatic visa revalidation.
+If you plan to travel under the automatic visa revalidation rule, you must still all of your documents in order as if you were traveling with a valid visa, including an I-20 with a valid travel signature.
+You must also submit the out of country travel request.